Did you know you can make Beet Kvass with Water Kefir?

 - Put the beets in a glass jar and fill it up to half the capacity with filtered drinking water.

-- After two days, filter the liquid using a nylon strainer and keep it in the fridge
+- After 2-6 days days, filter the liquid using a nylon strainer and keep it in the fridge

-- Use the beetroot pieces to make a salad.
+- Use the beetroot pieces to make a salad or give it to animals as feed.

 If you notice any floating particles on top after day two, clear it with a plastic spoon or a nylon mesh.